This is crazy, this is awesome. We are so proud of the new

 To followup on my rant against american tech sites like Ars Technica and how they completely ignore hi-res audio, I found some proof.

-Check out Crutchfield, an american stereo catalog … Read the rest
+Check out Crutchfield, an american stereo catalog retailer.
+Crutchfield is known for their help in installing and … Read the rest

 The tech takeover is something we’ve been watching for decades now, and with regards to audio production and socializing I get preachy about how much we’ve lost.